Wedlake Bell

 The Legal Cheek View

 Medium-sized Wedlake Bell has rated consistently well in the Legal Cheek Trainee and Junior Lawyer Survey over the years.
-The eight or so trainees recruited this year rate the firm’s training very highly.
+The small number of trainees recruited this year rate the firm’s training very highly.
 Rookies enjoy “lots of responsibility to project manage and run small matters” and are able gain exposure to real ‘lawyering’ early on.
+One rookie told us that the training style can depend on team size, with the larger ones offering “more structure and higher quality training,” and smaller teams more likely to encourage trainees to learn by doing.

 Continue reading